What a Within-Market Property Rank Actually Means

 Agents do not need to present the score as a black box or as a final verdict.
 The better move is to use it as a clear starting point for a more credible conversation.

-- Use the score to frame the discussion around upside and downside, not just list price.
+- Use the score to frame the discussion around local rank and confidence, not just list price.

 - Show which conditions or assumptions would make the opportunity look stronger or weaker.